AMC at PDAC 2021

 RAFFLE: Private executive summary presentation of strategy optimization

-We invite delegates to visit our digital booth to enter our raffle.
-The winning prize will be a rare two-hour executive summary presentation on strategy optimization with AMC’s Brian Hall, the creator of the Hill of Value process.
-The private presentation and subsequent Q&A session will be for up to ten members of the winning company’s management team and will include ten digital copies of Brian’s seminal work “Cut-off Grades and Optimising the Strategic Mine Plan” published by the AusIMM.
+We invite delegates to visit our digital booth to enter our exclusive raffle.
+The grand prize offers a unique opportunity for a private two-hour executive summary presentation on strategy optimization with Brian Hall, the architect of the AMC Hill of Value™ process.

 Ian Lipton, Advisory Lead/ Principal Geologist